AndrewZinc/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis via Machine Learning

 ## Overview of the Analysis
-This analysis consisted of a comparison of resampling models and Ensemble classifier models to determine if there was a single model that was best for determining credit risk.
+This analysis consisted of a comparison of resampling models and Ensemble classifier models to determine if there was a single model that was best for determining credit risk when presented with an imbalanced dataset.

 ## Technology
 This project included the following technologies: